Skip to content

 Personas

 This article describes the personas we've identified for Microsoft365DSC and provides additional insights about what each one is trying to achieve and how we recommend they configure authentication.
 For each persona, we provide the permissions that are required to either deploy configuration changes (including creating new instances of components) and to backup and monitor these configuration settings.
-If you are only interested in taking snapshots/backups of current configuration settings or to monitor existing settings for configuration drifts, than only read-only permissions are required (with some exceptions).
+If you are only interested in taking snapshots/backups of current configuration settings or to monitor existing settings for configuration drifts, then only read-only permissions are required (with some exceptions).
 On the other hand, if you are trying to create new instances of components (e.g., new policy) or to update existing ones, then write permissions will also be needed on top of the read permissions.

 As mentioned in our User Guide section, there are three main types of authentication allowed in Microsoft365DSC:

-For example, if you are trying to use Credentials authentication to monitor Azure AD Conditional Access Policies, the user account will need to be granted the Security Reader RBAC permission at a minimum and the Microsoft Graph Command Line Tools enterprise app will need to be granted the Policy.Read.All API permission.
+Example: To use Credentials authentication to monitor Azure AD Conditional Access Policies, the user account needs Security Reader RBAC permission at minimum, and the Microsoft Graph Command Line Tools enterprise app needs the Policy.Read.All API permission.

-• Service Principal: which requires the organization to define an Azure AD app registration and grant it the proper API permissions (or assign it to RBAC roles).
-This type of authentication requires the users to specify an Application ID and Certificate Thumbprint or Application Secret combination to authenticate.
+• Service Principal: requires defining an Azure AD app registration and granting it the proper API permissions (or assigning it RBAC roles).
+Authentication uses an Application ID with either a Certificate Thumbprint or an Application Secret.

-Azure AD/ Entra
+Azure AD / Entra

 Identity Administrator